MicrosoftDocs/win32-pr.pt-br/desktop-src/lwef/-search-2x-iresulttype-propertycount.md

 ## <a name="property-value"></a>Valor da propriedade

-Retorna o endereço do número de propriedades expostas.
+retorna o endereço do número de propriedades expostas.

 ## <a name="requirements"></a>Requisitos